 - Further Discrete Mathematics

 - Pure Mathematics for Computing

-- Has a broad knowledge of cyber defence and attack techniques, technologies and tools in order to implement appropriate technical and non-technical solutions to prepare for, defend against and recover from cyber intrusion.
+- Has a broad knowledge of the cyber defense and attack techniques, technologies, and tools in order to implement appropriate technical and non-technical solutions to prepare for, defend against, and recover from cyber intrusion.

 - Is familiar with current and emerging research and development in the field of Cyber Security and related disciplines.

 - Is able to update their knowledge in the area of cybersecurity through academic study, research, and professional development.

 - Is familiar with the current and developing state of cyber criminality and cyber warfare threats, vulnerabilities, and defensive tools and techniques.

 - Has knowledge of the history and development of cybersecurity, cybercrime, and cyber warfare, its impact on safety and security of digital environments and infrastructures, alongside the resulting effects on society.

 - Is familiar with various computational tools, techniques, and practices that underpin secure computing.